LifeMC/LifeSkript/CONTRIBUTING.md

 * Clone this repository via Eclipse in Git Repositories section.
 * After cloning, right click the Skript repository under Git Repositories section and select "Import Project"
 * Select next, ok or finish in the all dialogs showed.
 * Now the project is imported into eclipse.
-The project settings etc. are all automatically setted because we have pre-configured .settings etc. files.
+The project settings etc. are all automatically set because we have pre-configured .settings etc. files.
 * For building jar, don't use Eclipse's export function.
 Right-click the project and click Show In -> System Explorer, this opens the repository path in your system.
-After this, run the build project.ink shorcut, or the build.bat with administrator rights.
-For running build.bat with administrator rights, just rightclick the file and select "Run as Administrator".
+After this, run the build project.ink shortcut, or the build.bat with administrator rights.
+For running build.bat with administrator rights, just right click the file and select "Run as Administrator".
 * After doing all things, the project is ready and waiting you to change something.
 After changing "something" in the project, you can use privately for your server etc. or make a pull request (read above for how-to) for making changes available also on main project and usable by everyone used this plugin.

 # Requirements for testing project